henro25/simple-chat/notebook.md

      2. [DONE] Add logic and parsing to request for more chat history after user clicks load chat button
      3. [DONE] Add functionality to maintain scroll position after added chat history
-  2. [] Real time message receiving when other user sends message while chatting with them **Server-side**:
+  2. [] Real time message receiving when other user sends message while chatting with them
+     1. [] User listens for incoming messages
+     2. [] Add functionality and logic to handle incoming messages and only notify messaging page to display if it is correct sender
+     3. [] Messaging page update chat window when message arrives
+  3. [] Enforce username to not have white spaces for the ease of parsing wire portocols **Server-side**:
   1. [DONE] Modify handle_get_chat_history protocol to complete load chat functionality on client side
   2. [DONE] Modify get_recent_messages fuctions in database to return most recent messages older than oldest_msg_id and created more tests
-  **Changed Wire Protocol**:
+  3. [] Real time deliveries to users who are online
+     1. [] Server to track active clients
+     2. [] Modify protocol to handle message sending to push to recipient if they are online
+     3. [] Modify logic in main to connect client to the current messaging page they are on and disconnect when they leave **Changed Wire Protocol**:
   1. [DONE] Modify client side request chat history request wire protocol to include oldest message id in user's local chat history.
 This accomodates for the load chat function.
+  2. [DONE] Modify server side push message request wire protocol to include username of sender instead of recipient since the recipient needs to know who sent them the message

+---

+# 2/10/25

+## Implementing Messaging Page UI
+  **Client-side**:
+  1. [DONE] Real time message receiving when other user sends message while chatting with them
+     1. [DONE] User listens for incoming messages
+     2. [DONE] Add functionality and logic to handle incoming messages and only notify messaging page to display if it is correct sender
+     3. [DONE] Messaging page update chat window when message arrives
+  2. [DONE] Enforce username to not have white spaces for the ease of parsing wire portocols **Server-side**:
+  1. [DONE] Real time deliveries to users who are online
+     1. [DONE] Server to track active clients
+     2. [DONE] Modify protocol to handle message sending to push to recipient if they are online
+     3. [DONE] Modify logic in main to connect client to the current messaging page they are on and disconnect when they leave
+  2. [DONE] Create dict to track active users, logic for handling check if user active and updating current active users **Changed Wire Protocol**:
+  1. [DONE] Modify server side user list wire protocol to include username of client and which page the request was coming from
+  2. [DONE] Modify server side chat history wire protocol to include which page the request was coming from and include all message IDs
+  3. [DONE] Modify server side push message wire protocol to include message ID **Changed Config**:
+  1. [DONE] Added code for pages

+---

+# 2/11/25

+## Implementing Messaging Page UI
+  **Client-side**:
+  1. [] Real time message deleting when other user deletes message while chatting with them
+     1. [] User listens for incoming deletion messages
+     2. [] Add functionality and logic to handle incoming deletions and only notify messaging page to display if it is correct sender
+     3. [] Messaging page update chat window when deletion arrives
+     4. [] Create deletion signal on messaging page for ease of deletion
+  2. [] Real time message delivery update unread count
+  3. [] Complete back button functionality
+  4. [] Support JSON
+  **Server-side**:
+  1. [] Real time deletions to users who are online
+     1. [] Modify protocol to handle deletion sending to push to recipient if they are online (same logic as real time)
+  2. [] Handle updating unread count after delivery
+  2. [] Support JSON
+  **Changed Wire Protocol**:
+  1. []

 *This document is a living record.
 Future updates and refinements will be made as the project evolves.*